Skip to content

 Augmentation with Lift Risks & Considerations

-• Capsular contracture
+• Capsular contracture (scar tissue tightening around the implant)

 • Implant malposition

-• Nipple sensory changes
+• Nipple or areola sensory changes

 • Asymmetry